markszulc/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/developer-console.md

 Oak Indexes help in debugging by:

-+ Listing all Oak Index definitions to help understand how search queries are executed in AEM.
++ Listing all Oak Index definitions providing insights into how search queries are executed in AEM.
 Keep in mind, that modified to AEM indexes are not reflected here.
 This view is only helpful for indexes that are solely provided by AEM, or solely provided by the custom code.

 ### OSGi Services